Bertware/jekyll-test/_posts/2019-06-11-heroku-free-hosting-with-automatic-deploy.md

 Create a new config var.
 Use `APP_NAME` as name, and a value of your choosing as value.
 These environment variables will be set in the dyno, and take effect immediately.
 They are typically used for API keys and other variables.
-These environment variables correspond with the export command in bash,
+These environment variables correspond with the export command in bash, .env file in PHP, ...

+The screenshot below shows how the app is completely configured, but only the app name is required when setting it up in our Hello World example.
 ![Setting environment variables]({{ site.baseurl }}/assets/images/2019-06-11-heroku-settings.png)

 ### 5. Access your app